or frizzante c my_project

 # or frizzante b

-Runs frizzante package and then builds the Go program in .gen/bin/app .
+Runs frizzante package and then builds the ./migrate program and the

 frizzante format